ErToto00/Mazzotta_RT1_Lab2/ros2_ws/src/rt1_assignment2/README.md

 This will open:
 *   **Gazebo**: The 3D simulation environment.
 *   **Main Terminal**: Displays logs from the `safety_controller` and simulation.
-*   **Teleop Terminal**: Allows you to control the robot using the keyboard (i, j, k, l, etc.).
-For the scope of this project, ignore the "Holonomic movement" section.
+*   **Input Controller Terminal**: Allows you to control the robot by entering linear and angular velocities.
+Positive linear velocity corresponds to a forward movement, while positive angular velocity corresponds to a clockwise rotation.
+The robot will move for 1 second based on these inputs.
 *   **User Interface Terminal**: Provides a menu to interact with the services.

 Alternatively, you can run the the **launch_project.sh** file in the root directory of the project.